QuTech-Delft/data-and-software-info/docs/software/testing.md

     * That an error is thrown when the divider is 0.

 If you have answered these two questions you can start creating test cases which check this behaviour and their edge cases.

-Courses
+## Courses

 Want to learn more about software testing?

-* If you want to increase your software skills in general then the library offers a [coderefinery course](https://www.tudelft.nl/library/research-data-management/r/training-evenementen/training-voor-onderzoekers/coderefinery-workshops) which you can get graduate school credits for.
+* If you want to increase your software development skills in general then the library offers a [coderefinery course](https://www.tudelft.nl/library/research-data-management/r/training-evenementen/training-voor-onderzoekers/coderefinery-workshops) which you can get graduate school credits for.
 This course is meant for people who already are able to program but would like to improve their skills.
 It also includes a part about software testing.
 * If you want to learn more about advanced software testing topics then the TU Delft also offers some MOOCs on software testing.
 These are mostly here for people with a deep interest in software testing.
 We do not expect that you need the skills from these courses in your normal research.
   * [Automated Software Testing: Unit Testing, Coverage Criteria and Design for Testability](https://online-learning.tudelft.nl/courses/automated-software-testing-unit-testing-coverage-criteria-and-design-for-testability/)
   * [Automated Software Testing: Model and State-based Testing](https://online-learning.tudelft.nl/courses/automated-software-testing-model-and-state-based-testing/)